 Lawyers are not always acting in your best interests, more often they are acting in their own best interests.
 An average divorce can cost $20,000 and can take upwards of a year to process through the courts.
 Consider the option of reducing legal involvement and expenses from the beginning by working out the financial details between the two of you.

 I know my words are reaching your rational side…I can imagine them sounding good, and sinking in.
 Then suddenly, the emotional side rears up and says, “Talk about money issues?
 I can’t see it, my spouse or partner will never listen to me, that’s why we’re separating!”
-If you don’t know where to begin, this is where we at San Diego Family Mediation Center can become an important resource.
+If you don’t know where to begin, this is where the mediators at West Coast Family Mediation Center can become an important resource.
 We are the experts who can walk you through the process of finding the right points of discussion, and show you how to frame a working solution for your future.
-We encourage you to reach out to us today, and let us help you build a better tomorrow.
+We encourage you to contact West Coast Family Mediation Center today, and let us help you build a better tomorrow.